MicrosoftEdge/MSEdgeExplainers/HapticsDevice/explainer.md

 ### Unifying Other APIs Around Haptics API

-As additional use cases for haptics on the web are identified, it may make sense to standardize the creation and playback of haptic waveforms around a single interface so that developers have a consistent experience whenever they work with haptics on the web. `HapticsDevice` is one potential mechanism for this, but given the cross-web-community conversations such an effort would require, this was not placed under the scope of this proposal.
+As additional use cases for haptics on the web are identified, it may make sense to standardize the creation and playback of haptic waveforms around a single interface so that developers have a consistent experience whenever they work with haptics on the web. `HapticsDevice` is one potential mechanism for this, but, given the cross-web-community conversations such an effort would require, this was not placed under the scope of this proposal.

 ## Alternative Solutions